Minnesota Supreme Court

 In Their Own Words: The Justices of the Minnesota Supreme Court

-In a series of short, individual videos, the justices of the Minnesota Supreme Court share their backgrounds, the importance of the public's trust, memorable cases, advice for young people, and more.
-The videos are available below.
+In a series of short, individual videos, past and present justices of the Minnesota Supreme Court share their backgrounds, the importance of the public's trust, memorable cases, advice for young people, and more.

 Minnesota Supreme Court justices regularly speak to school and community groups about the Minnesota Judicial Branch.
 In addition, justices at the Minnesota Judicial Center in St. Paul host numerous tour groups throughout the year.
 These outreach efforts are designed to help educate people about the Minnesota Judicial Branch and build the public's trust and confidence in the judiciary.